Reamker: Central plot

 A scene depicting Indra on his mount, Airavata.

 The Reamker plot begins with its protagonist, Preah Ream or Rama, being sent into exile by one of the queen mothers who wanted her own son to inherit the throne.
 After being sent to the forest, Preah Ream is joined by his beautiful and faithful wife Neang Seda (Sita), whom the prince won from her father by being the only Prince who successfully completed the father's challenge of firing arrows through a spinning wheel with spokes.
 Preah Leak (Lakshmana), the younger brother of Preah Ream, is concerned about his older brother and joins Neang Seda.

 Mural depicting Preah Ream (Rama) and Preah Leak (Lakshmana), under royal umbrellas, crossing over to Lanka with their monkey army on the back of a giant.

-While entering the forest, Neang Seda and Preah Leak meet the rakshasi Surpanakhar (Surphanakha) who first attempts to seduce Preah Ream, and then Preah Leak.
+While entering the forest, Neang Seda and Preah Leak meet the rakshasi Surapanakhar (Surphanakha) who first attempts to seduce Preah Ream, and then Preah Leak.
 Preah Leak, annoyed by the demon's action, cuts off her ear and nose.
-The butchered Surpanakhar thirsting for revenge went to her ten-headed brother Krong Reap (Ravana), invincible lord of the island of Lanka.
-Krong Reap secretly goes to the forest.
+The butchered Surapanakhar thirsting for revenge went to her ten-headed brother Krong Reap (Ravana), invincible lord of the island of Lanka.
+Krong Reap secretly goes to the forest with his uncle Mohareech (Maricha).
 When he first set eyes on Neang Seda, he was awed by her divine beauty.
-Krong Reap transforms himself as a golden deer and runs past the party of three.
+Krong Reap orders Mohareech to transform as a golden deer and runs past the party of three.
 Preah Ream realizes that the deer is not a real deer, however, at Neang Seda's insistence Preah Ream chases it after telling his younger brother to stay and guard his wife.
-Krong Reap then mimics Preah Ream's voice and calls for his brother to come and save him.
+Mohareech then mimics Preah Ream's voice and calls for his brother to come and save him.
 Although Preah Leak knows that it is not his brother calling out, he is forced to go at Neang Seda's insistence.
 However, before he leaves he draws a magical circle around his brother's wife in the dirt that will prevent anything from entering the circle.
-Krong Reap disguises himself as an old errant and easily tricks Neang Seda's to step outside the circle, after which he abducts her.
-Preah Ream and Preah Leak return and desperately search for Neang Seda and, in the meantime, they assist the monkey king Sukreep (Sugriva) to destroy his rival Pali Thirat (Vali) and regain his throne.
-Thanking the two, Sukreep sends the monkey warrior Hanuman to aid them in their search.
+Krong Reap, after waiting for Preah Leak to leave, disguises himself as an old errant and easily tricks Neang Seda's to step outside the circle, after which he abducts her.
+Preah Ream and Preah Leak return and desperately search for Neang Seda and, in the meantime, they assist the monkey king Sokreep (Sugriva) to destroy his rival Peali (Vali) and regain his throne.
+Thanking the two, Sokreep sends the monkey warrior Hanuman to aid them in their search.
 Hanuman, the son of the wind god, flies out to discover that the demon Krong Reap held Neang Seda prisoner on the island of Lanka.